Our Approach

 5) We invest internally so we can grow together with our partners

-In service to our mission, we build and maintain a values-based, responsive, and resilient organization that is best positioned to serve our partners over the longer term.
-HU staff share a purpose, are empowered in their work, and are able to imagine new approaches to the issues we are focused on.
-We intentionally invest in the people that comprise Humanity United, including in a strong and healthy culture, and the core competencies that are vital to this line of work.
+In service to our mission, we build and maintain a values-based, responsive, and resilient organization that is best positioned to serve our partners over time.
+HU staff share a purpose, are empowered in their work, and can imagine new approaches to the issues we are focused on.
+We intentionally invest in the people that comprise Humanity United, including a strong and healthy culture, and the core competencies that are vital to this line of work.

 What are the conditions for enduring peace and freedom?